tweag/nickel/doc/manual/typing.md

 ### Using typed code inside untyped code

-I invite to you come back to our first love, the `filter` example.
+I invite to you come back to our beloved `filter` example.
 In the previous section, we included everything -- both the definition of `filter` and the call site -- in a typed block.
 More realistically, `filter` would be a typed library function (it is actually part of the stdlib as `lists.filter`), but is